scale-infinite/scale-infinite.github.io/content/introduction/containers_and_kubernetes/_index.md

 Kubernetes is an open-source container-orchestration system for automating deployment, scaling, and management of containerized applications.
 It has a large, rapidly growing ecosystem and the services, support, and tools are widely available.
 Kubernetes provides you with a framework to run distributed systems resiliently.

 ![App Screenshot](images/kubernetes.png)

+A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
+Every cluster has at least one worker node.

+The worker node(s) host the Pods that are the components of the application workload.
+The control plane manages the worker nodes and the Pods in the cluster.
+In production environments, the control plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.